allarassemjonathan/ThanosChatbot/README.md

 # Options

-1. $play : Thannos starts a voice call and play music with the command
+1. $play *url*: Thannos starts a voice call and play music with the command
 2. $stop : Thannos stops music with the command
 3. $leave : Thannos leaves the voice call using
 4. $pause : Thannos stops the music
 5. $resume : Thannos resumes the music
-6. $repeat : Thannos repeats what you said after $repeat
+6. $repeat *word*: Thannos repeats what you said after $repeat
-7. $rule : Thannos prints all the rules
+7. $rule *number*: Thannos prints all the rules
 8. $allrules : Thannos prints all the rules
 9. $server : Thannos prints all the information relative to the server
 10. $hello : Thannos says hello.
+11. $email *email* *message*: Thannos send an email to this person